-1) Rule 4(b)(13) of the RLDD requires that the OPC provide informal guidance to promote ethical conduct by Bar members.
+1) Rule 14-504(b)(13) of the RLDD requires that the OPC provide informal guidance to promote ethical conduct by Bar members.
 In compliance with this rule, the OPC has an Ethics Hotline where the OPC attorneys give Bar members informal guidance by telephone.
-During fiscal year 2005-2006, the OPC rendered 575 informal ethics opinions by telephone.
+During fiscal year 2006-2007, the OPC rendered 588 informal ethics opinions by telephone.

 Additionally, the OPC attorneys make Continuing Legal Education ("CLE") ethics presentations.
-During fiscal year 2005-2006, the OPC's CLE presentations totaled 41.5 hours.
+During fiscal year 2006-2007, the OPC's CLE presentations totaled 31.5 hours.
 Two of the CLE presentations were the Ethics School conducted by the OPC.
 The OPC titles the Ethics School "What You Didn't Learn in Law School."
 Some attorneys are required to be there as a condition of a disciplinary case, but the OPC usually opens it to the entire Bar.
 At the school, the OPC covers a number of topics, including the lawyer discipline process, engaging and terminating the attorney-client relationship, conflicts of interests, lawyer trust fund accounting and hot topics of ethical issues.
 The OPC also usually tries to have at least one judge as a guest speaker to talk about civility and professionalism.
-The Ethics School was held in July and January of the 2005-2006 fiscal year for 6 CLE hours each time.
+The Ethics School was held in July and January of the 2006-2007 fiscal year for 6 CLE hours each time.

 Finally, with respect to ethical guidance, the OPC has provided written guidance to attorneys through publication of Utah Bar Journal articles on common ethics topics, and in brochures available to Bar members and the public.
-In the last fiscal year, OPC attorneys contributed four articles on the following subjects: "Avoiding Fee Disputes and the Bar Complaints That Sometimes Accompany Them" and "Ethical Considerations for Office Sharing."
 The OPC anticipates continuing to publish articles on ethics topics.

-- 2) The OPC participates in committees with respect to attorney conduct.
+2) The OPC participates in committees with respect to attorney conduct.
 Senior Counsel of the OPC sits as a voting member of the Utah Supreme Court's Advisory Committee on the Rules of Professional Practice.
 OPC counsel sits as a non-voting member on the Utah State Bar's Ethics Advisory Opinion Committee.
-And, Senior Counsel of the OPC is a voting member of the Utah Supreme Court's Advisory Committee on Professionalism. - 3) The OPC has collected and categorized other data regarding its cases.
-Specifically, the data collected provide statistics on the rule violations.
+And, Senior Counsel of the OPC is a voting member of the Utah Supreme Court's Advisory Committee on Professionalism.

-(A) For example, for informal complaints reviewed in fiscal year 2005-2006, in approximate percentages, the cases resulted in violations of the following rules:
+- 3) The OPC has collected and categorized other data regarding its cases.
+Specifically, the data collected provide statistics on the rule violations. - (A) For example, for informal complaints reviewed in fiscal year 2006-2007, in approximate percentages, the cases resulted in violations of the following rules:

-Percentage Rule

-72.2% 1.4 (Communication)

-48.6% 1.3 (Diligence)

-34.7% 8.1 (Bar Admission and Disciplinary Matters)

-31.9% 1.5 (Fees)

-31.9% 1.16 (Declining or Terminating Representation)

-30.6% 1.15 (Safekeeping Property)

-29.2% 1.1 (Competence)

-18.1% 8.4(c) (Misconduct - Deceit, Fraud, Misrepresentation)

-18.0% 1.7 and 1.8 (Conflicts of Interest)

-15.3% 1.2 (Scope of Representation)

-13.9% 8.4(d) (Misconduct Prejudicial to the Administration of Justice)

-12.5% 5.3 (Responsibilities Regarding Nonlawyer Assistants)

-6.94% 3.3 (Candor Toward the Tribunal)

-6.94% 8.4(b) (Misconduct - Criminal Act)

-4.17% 1.6 (Confidentiality of Information)

-4.17% 3.4 (Fairness to Opposing Party and Counsel)

-4.17% 7.5 (Firm Names and Letterhead)

-2.78% 3.2 (Expediting Litigation)

-2.78% 4.3 (Dealing with Unrepresented Person)

-2.78% 5.5 (Unauthorized Practice of Law)

-2.78% 7.1 (Communications Concerning a Lawyer's Services)

-1.39% 7.3 (Direct Contact with Prospective Clients)

-1.39% 1.9 (Duties to Former Clients)

-1.39% 1.14 (Client with Diminished Capacity)

-1.39% 3.1 (Meritorious Claims and Contentions)

-1.39% 3.5 (Impartiality and Decorum of the Tribunal)

-1.39% 4.4 (Respect for Rights of Third Persons)

-1.39% 5.1 (Responsibilities of Partners, Managers, and Supervisory

-Lawyers)

-1.39% 8.2 (Judicial Officials)
+Percentage Rule 55.6% (Communication) 40.7% 1.3 (Diligence) 27.8% 1.16 (Declining or Terminating Representation) 24.1% 8.1 (Bar Admission and Disciplinary Matters) 24.1% 8.4(c) (Misconduct - Deceit, Fraud, Misrepresentation) 22.2% 1.1 (Competence) 22.2% 8.4(d) (Misconduct Prejudicial to the Administration of Justice) 18.5% 1.5 (Fees) 16.7% 1.15 (Safekeeping Property) 11.1% 1.2 (Scope of Representation and Allocation of Authority Between Client and Lawyer) 9.3% 5.3 (Responsibilities Regarding Nonlawyer Assistants) 9.3% 8.4(b) (Misconduct - Criminal Act) 7.4% 3.2 (Expediting Litigation) 5.6% 1.7 (Conflict of Interest: Current Clients) 5.6% 3.3 (Candor Toward the Tribunal) 5.6% 3.4 (Fairness to Opposing Party and Counsel) 5.6% 5.5 (Unauthorized Practice o law; Multijurisdictional Practice of Law) 3.7% 3.7 (Lawyer as Witness) 3.7% 4.1 (Truthfulness in Statements to Others) 1.9% 1.6 (Confidentiality of Information) 1.9% 1.8 (Conflict of Interest: Current Clients: Specific Rules) 1.9% 4.2 (Communication With Persons Represented by Counsel) 1.9% 5.1 (Responsibilities of Partners, Managers, and Supervisory Lawyers) 1.9% 5.4 (Professional Independence of a Lawyer)